 - The extent to which the impairment limits your ability to perform any activities.

-- Why the Reasonable Accommodation is needed.
+- Why you need the Reasonable Accommodation.

 In order be approved, your medical documents must show that you have a disability according to the Americans with Disabilities Act, as amended and explain how you need to be accommodated.
 If your medical documents do not include all of these elements, the DPC will tell you.
 You can always submit more medical documents.

 What if my supervisor requests medical documents?